Books for siblings of children who are chronically ill or hospitalized:

 “The Way I Feel,” by Janan Cain (Ages 4-8)

 This book is about different feelings and emotions children might be feeling.
 It is not necessarily for children who know someone in the hospital, but it can help them if they do.
 It encourages them to recognize their emotions.

 “The Purple Balloon,” by Chris Raschka (Ages Baby-Kindergarten)

 This gentle little book is a place to start talking about death with children.
 Softly colored balloons with expressive faces evoke the sorrow, concern and care that family and caregivers show for terminally ill family members.

 “My Many Colored Days,” by Dr. Seuss (Ages 4-8)

 Most colors are associated with an animal.
 Red is a horse kicking up its heels.
 Brown is a bear, “slow and low.”
-On a yellow, “I am a busy, buzzy bee.”
+On a yellow day, “I am a busy, buzzy bee.”
 On a green day, he’s a “cool and quiet fish.”
 On a happy pink day, he’s a flamingo!
 On black days, he becomes a howling wolf.

 “Glad Monster, Sad Monster: A Book About Feelings,” by Anne Miranda (Ages 4-8)

 Children who lack the vocabulary to distinguish the emotions they’re feeling may find some comfort in this book, which makes use of masks to unmask feelings.
-Each spread shows little brightly colored monsters acting out different emotions… pink monsters cut out valentines and bake cookies to express love, yellow monster play ball and open birthday presents in the name of happiness… while gatefold page reveals a big mask of whatever emotion is covered in that spread.
+Each spread shows little brightly colored monsters acting out different emotions… pink monsters cut out valentines and bake cookies to express love, yellow monsters play ball and open birthday presents in the name of happiness… while a gatefold page reveals a big mask of whatever emotion is covered in that spread.